TheGeekOnSkates/breakaway-basic/README.md

 ## Overview

 Breakaway BASIC is a shell for Linux (and maybe someday, DOS and other systems) inspired by the 8-bit BASICs of the 1970s and 80s.
+Its design was meant to be simpler than other shells (yes, I'm cmparing it to Bash again, lol), fully functional for scripting but also just fun to play with.
+It could be used to create games, or it could be used to write scripts that actually do useful stuff.

+It gets its name from hockey, of course (look at my nickname if you don't get why that's so obvious, lol).
+A "breakaway" is one of the most exciting things you could see at a hockey game.
+It's when a player manages to get past all the opposing team's defenders, so it's just him/her vs. the goalie.
+Breakaways are rare, but they're always described as fast, cool, and sometimes game-changing - all things I would like this BASIC to be. :)

 ## Language reference